ganjinaoripova/processing/Final Project Proposal.md

 #### Areas of greatest concern:
 -	Matching the photoresistors on the manual set up to the grid on the processing screen.
 I think I’ll have to link them to each other individually.
--	Getting Processing to talk to two arduinos.
+-	Getting Processing to talk to two arduinos. (maybe use a different type of arduino?)
+- Figuring out how to have two screens connected to the same arduino